Radio Emission from the First Quasars at $z \sim$ 6-15: Numerical Method

 \subsection{BH Radio Flux}

 FPs of BH accretion are empirical relationships between the mass of a BH, $M_\mathrm{BH}$, its nuclear X-ray luminosity at 2 - 10 keV, $L_\mathrm{X}$, and its nuclear radio luminosity at 5 GHz, $L_\mathrm{R}$ (\citealt{merl03}; see \citealt{mez18} for a brief review).
-Although derived from observations, they are consistent with theoretical models of BH accretion and extend over six orders of magnitude in BH mass, including intermediate mass black holes \citep[$< 10^5$ \Ms;][]{gul14}.
-To estimate the flux from the BH in a radio band in the Earth frame we first use the FP to calculate $L_\mathrm{R}$ in the source frame, which depends on $M_\mathrm{BH}$ and $L_\mathrm{X}$.
+They cover six orders of magnitude in BH mass, including down to intermediate-mass black holes \citep[$< 10^5$ \Ms;][]{gul14} To estimate the flux from the BH in a radio band in the Earth frame we first use the FP to calculate $L_\mathrm{R}$ in the source frame, which depends on $M_\mathrm{BH}$ and $L_\mathrm{X}$.
 We obtain $L_\mathrm{X}$ from $L_{\mathrm{bol}}$ with Equation 21 of \citet{marc04},

 where $L_\mathrm{bol}$ is in units of solar luminosity and $\mathcal{L} = \mathrm{log} \, L_\mathrm{bol} - 12$. $L_\mathrm{R}$ can then be calculated from $L_\mathrm{X}$ with an FP of the form